 Member authorities have direct control over the Committees activities through their membership of London Councils Leaders' and Grants Committees.
-The total value of income from subscriptions recognised in the Comprehensive Income and Expenditure Statement from member authorities during 2019/20 was £6.877 million (2018/19: £6.971 million).
-On 31 March 2020, there were no debtor balances owed by member authorities (2018/19: Nil) and no creditor balances owed to member authorities (including receipts in advance) (2018/19: £209,000).
+The total value of income from subscriptions recognised in the Comprehensive Income and Expenditure Statement from member authorities during 2020/21 was £6.668 million (2019/20: £6.877 million).
+On 31 March 2021, the value of debtor balances owed by member authorities amounted to £68,000 (2019/20: Nil) and no creditor balances were owed to member authorities (including receipts in advance) (2019/20: Nil).